dalrayes/blog/source/2016-01-22-postgresql-homebrew.html.markdown

 A fellow DBC alum recommended this command as well - you might find it useful:
 `pg_ctl restart -D /usr/local/var/postgres -m fast `

-This command kills postgres entirely, then restarts it…
+This command kills postgres entirely, then restarts it…!